MEd in Special Education Course Descriptions

 This course is designed to provide teachers who wish to be certified in special education with the tools necessary to work with students with emotional and behavioral disorders.
 Participants will examine the various causes and theories for these disorders.
 There will be an additional focus on recognizing these disorders and managing them in the inclusive classroom using various positive behavior interventions and other appropriate methods.
 This course requires 10 hours of volunteer time with students with emotional and behavioral disabilities.

 This course is directed toward those students who wish to be certified in Special Education.
 It will be an overview of the characteristics and learning traits, classification systems, assessment strategies, approaches and interventions related to students with autism.
 Emphasis will be placed on the different disorders on the spectrum including Asperger's Syndrome.
 Students will be given the tools needed to work with families and agencies to develop a comprehensive program that meets the individual needs of their students.
-Students will have a 10 hour field experience in a facility that services students on the Autism Spectrum.
+It requires 20 hours of field experience.

 This course is an advanced course directed towards those students seeking certification in special education.
 It will examine early intervention for those children thought to have PDD (Pervasive Developmental Disorder) and other exceptionalities.
 We will look at the importance of early intervention and the different methods and strategies for working with these students.
 Emphasis will be placed on writing Individual Family Service Plans (IFSP), working with families and agencies, and designing appropriate intervention programs.
 Students will have 10 hours of field experience in early intervention settings.